Code-Institute-Submissions/kel151-milestone2/README.md

  This project was also an opportunity for me to display my skill in HTML, CSS, and JS, as well as showcase a my comptentence with the utilisation of APIs, aprtilcaurly those from Google and EmailJS.<p>

 ### Surface
 Given that the project is centered upon Tokyo, and its prevailing themes are anime, manga, and video games, I wanted an aesthetic that would remain "on brand".
 Tokyo, particularly its gaming and tech scene, is known for its neons and flashing lights.
 I wanted to incoprate that element into the site's design while preventing them from being too overpowering.
-Therefore, I opted for carefuly curated, theme-related images as background for the first and lst pages, separated by a respectable portion of blace space on the second page, to break up the wall of colour and prevent the aeshetic from being too jarring.<p>
+Therefore, I opted for carefuly curated, theme-related images as background for the first and lst pages, separated by a respectable portion of black space on the second page, to break up the wall of colour and prevent the aeshetic from being too jarring.<p>

 ### Skeleton
  <ul>
-    <li>Landing Page</li>
-    <li>About</li>
-    <li>Skills</li>
-    <li>Projects</li>
+    <li>Landing Page (which contains the about info for more efficient use of screen space)</li>
+    <li>Search Mape</li>
     <li>Contact</li>
 </ul>

 ### Structure
-[Here](wireframes) are a list of the wireframes I developed during the inital mock-up.
-They are quite self-explanatory and rudimentary, but they didn't need to be overly compelx.
-They merely needed to serve as a base for me to extrapolate upon.
-Two of the wireframes had to be redone because I was having trouble with creating responsive speechbubbles, so I opted for basic rectangles instead because they are far easier to make responsive.
-This is in reference to the about page and the projects page, so you will see two wireframes for each of those.
+[Here](wireframes) are a list of the wireframes I developed for this project using [Balsamiq](https://balsamiq.com/).

 ### Features
 <ul>